What is RetroFoam Home Insulation?

 RetroFoam home insulation is an injection foam material that is installed into enclosed wall cavities.

-Unfortunately, there are people that use the term spray foam interchangeably with injection foam, which leads to some confusion.
-Both foam products work the same in that they create an air seal in your home or pole barn which makes the home more energy-efficient and comfortable.
+Unfortunately, some people use the term spray foam interchangeably with injection foam, which leads to some confusion.
+Both foam products work the same way: They create an air seal in your home or pole barn, which makes the home more energy-efficient and comfortable.

 The differences come in when it comes to how they are installed, the products, and how they perform.

-Injection foam insulation is a hypoallergenic, non-toxic, environmentally friendly foam that also doesn’t have any odor or cause any off-gassing.
-RetroFoam home insulation is Class 1 Fire Rated, which means the insulation has a smoke development of less than 450 and a flame spread index that is 25 or less.
+Injection foam insulation is hypoallergenic, non-toxic, and environmentally friendly.
+It also doesn’t have an odor or cause off-gassing.
+RetroFoam home insulation is Class 1 Fire-Rated, which means it has a smoke development of less than 450 and a flame spread index of 25 or less.

 This fire rating means RetroFoam is just one of many materials that are the most fire-resistant, but not fireproof.